 Tip 3: Keep it out of the sun

 We know this sounds unfortunate - I mean who doesn't love some sun!
 Sadly, overexposure to the sun is not only damaging for your skin, but also for your blonde hair.
 Harmful UV rays can dry out your locks, and turn your beautiful blonde shade a brassy shade of orange.
 If you are planning a fun day in the sun, we recommend bringing a cute hat along to protect your hair, and your skin, from the sun.
 If hats aren't your thing, then opt for a UV/heat protectant.
 One of our favourites is the Bumble & Bumble Hairdresser's Invisible Oil Primer!

 Over time, even natural elements can cause your cool tresses to become brassy.
-Unless this is the look you are going for, let's face it, it's hard to love your locks when when the tone is completely off.
-To help make your color last, I recommend investing in a Purple Shampoo.
+Unless this is the look you are going for, let's face it, it's hard to love your locks when the tone is completely off.
+To help make your color last, we recommend investing in a purple shampoo.
 This specially formulated shampoo is a great way to combat these brassy tones and leave your locks the cool ashy tone you paid big bucks to achieve.

 As many have learned in school, the shade purple is directly opposite of the shade yellow on the color wheel.
 This means that when the purple pigments within the shampoo are absorbed by your hair follicle, it then covers and cancels out any warm yellow tones within your hair.

 Please beware, choosing the perfect purple shampoo can be a little difficult, as some brands may be too drying, or too pigmented for your hair.
 When shopping for the perfect shampoo, we recommend consulting with your hairstylist to ensure you choose the perfect shampoo for your hair color!
 It also helps if the shampoo is sulfate-free, to help prevent it from drying out your already processed hair.